 Onchain, every stablecoin movement is a Transfer event: a mint is a transfer from the zero address, a burn is a transfer to it, a payment is one between two wallets.
 SQD serves that transfer and swap data across 225+ networks, the substrate for flow tracking, supply series, and peg monitoring.

-Issuance, redemption, and every payment are the same queryable event.
-A mint is a Transfer from the zero address, a burn is a Transfer to it, and everything else is a movement between two real addresses.
-Filter that one event for a stablecoin's contract and you have its entire flow of funds on that chain, no separate supply feed, no aggregator.
+Issuance, redemption, and every payment are the same queryable Transfer event.
+Filter it for a stablecoin's contract and you have its entire flow of funds on that chain, no separate supply feed, no aggregator.

 One real result from the USDC query on the right, at block 21,000,100, is an issuance: the sender is the zero address, so these are new tokens entering circulation, paid to 0xa622…4974.